MicrosoftDocs/learn/learn-pr/azure/manage-azure-stack-hci-volumes/includes/describe-fault-tolerance-storage-efficiency-options.md

 ## Describe parity

 With three or more servers, it becomes possible to implement parity.
 Parity provides fault tolerance by using bitwise arithmetic.
-In somewhat simplified terms, parity involves:
+In simplified terms, parity involves:

 1. Performing calculations that generate parity bits by using data being written into one set of drives.
 1. Storing the resulting parity bits on another set of drives.